 While students are at IUP, all department and advising information is typically shared by IUP e-mail and regular mail.

-URSA provides links to a wide variety of information and resources, including the academic calendar, schedules, financial aid and billing, grades, how to calculate a grade point average (GPA), and details about graduation.
-A link to Writing Intensive courses is also available on URSA.
+MyIUP provides links to a wide variety of information and resources, including the academic calendar, schedules, financial aid and billing, grades, how to calculate a grade point average (GPA), and details about graduation.
+A link to Writing Intensive courses is also available.

 Many students plan to take courses during the summer at other colleges or universities.
 This excellent strategy allows students to take a lighter course load during the academic year, pursue a special area of interest, or stay on track for the clinical year.
 Students interested in registering for courses at other colleges or universities should follow the steps listed below: